 Take the medication at the same time each day.
 Don’t crush, chew or divide Belviq XR tablets.
 Patients can take their medication with or without food.

-If a patient hasn’t lost at least five percent of their weight by week 12, the medication insert recommends discontinuing treatment.
+If a patient hasn’t lost at least 5% of their weight by week 12, the medication insert recommends discontinuing treatment.

 Is Lorcaserin a Controlled Substance?